 Zanzibar is one of the most picturesque islands in the world.
 If you’re planning a trip soon and want to know which hotel offers the best value for money in return for top-notch luxury, then Riu Palace may be the one for you’ve been looking for.

 Having spent a week at this gorgeous resort, here’s our personal review on why Riu Palace Zanzibar ticked all of the boxes on our list.

 What makes Riu Palace Zanzibar stand out from others?

-Aside from being located on the best looking beach, offering beautiful hotel grounds and some of the most amazing buffet food you will ever have, Riu Palace has got a lot going for itself.
+Aside from being located on the best-looking beach, offering beautiful hotel grounds and some of the most amazing buffet food you will ever have, Riu Palace has got a lot going for itself.

 Up until recently, Riu Palace Zanzibar was an adult-only resort.

-The smart move to change this to appeal to those with families has meant that Riu Palace Zanzibar has opened themselves up to a portion of the market they were missing out on previously.
+The smart move to change this to appeal to those with families has meant that Riu Palace Zanzibar has opened itself up to a portion of the market they were missing out on previously.